Becoming a Medical Coder: The Differences Between AAPC and AHIMA

 The CPC exam is made up of 150 multiple-choice questions that cover a wide variety of topics.
 Test-takers are given five hours and 40 minutes to complete the exam.
 Because of its focus on outpatient coding, CPC certification is highly recommended for anyone who would like to do medical coding for a physician's office.
 Most physician's offices look for this certification when hiring certified coders; also, coders who hold this certification can earn up to 20 percent more than those who aren't certified.

 The Certified Coding Specialist-Physician-based (CCS-P) certification is another sought-after credential that's issued by AHIMA.
-A medical coder with this certification has proven that they possess mastery-level knowledge of both inpatient and outpatient coding, so it's possible to work in a variety of healthcare settings including physicians' offices, hospitals, and specialty clinics.
+A medical coder with this certification has proven that they possess mastery-level knowledge outpatient coding, so it's possible to work in a variety of healthcare settings including physicians' offices, hospitals, and specialty clinics.
 The exam consists of 97 multiple-choice questions and eight medical scenarios, and it must be completed in four hours.
 With the CCS-P certification, you can earn a higher salary and qualify for a wider variety of job opportunities than non-certified coders.

 Both the AAPC and AHIMA certifications are respected in the healthcare industry, so you can't go wrong with either option; however, one or the other may be a better fit for your current employment setting or future career goals.
 With MedCerts' Professional Coder Program, you'll develop the skills you need to succeed on either certification exam.
 Contact us for more information on how MedCerts can help you launch or advance your career as a medical coder.